shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     - `[-g,]` -  Output commands in XFDNN test and json
     - `[-o,]` -  Output png file of graph read by compiler (optional)

-    For the `-n` and `-w` parameters, use the deploy prototxt and caffemodel from the `/flowers102` dir. (reference the dir tree at the beginning of part 2).
+    For the `-n` and `-w` parameters, use the deploy prototxt and caffemodel respectively from the `/flowers102` dir. (see the dir tree at the beginning of part 2.)

     `-s`, `-m`, `-i` are all set to the default values of `all`, `4` and `28` respectively.

-    `-g` This is the output of the compiler and needed for use with the Python APIs for deployment.
-You can give this file a name, and save it back in the `modes/flowers102` dir so we can find it later.
+    `-g` This is the output of the compiler and is needed for use with the Python APIs in deployment.
+Assign this file a name and save it back in the `modes/flowers102` directory so it can be located later.

     `-o` This will produce a picture of the graph for reference.
 Its an optional step.
 Give this a name as well, in the `/models/flowers102` dir.